flynx/XMPGen/README.rst

             --config-print      print current configuration and exit.
             --config-defaults-print
                                 print default configuration and exit.
+            --config-save-local
+                                save current configuration at the root location. this is a shorthand for: xmpgen ... --config-print > ROOT/.xmpgen

         NOTEs: xmpgen will overwrite existing .XMP files (will be fixed soon). xmpgen will search for both INPUT and OUTPUT so explicit declaration is needed only